houseofbits/THEBIRDS/readme.md

 ## [The Latvian Museum of Natural History ](https://www.dabasmuzejs.gov.lv/) - Birds of Latvia
+Web application for 1024x768 touchscreen device.
+Complementing Bids of Latvija showcase with various information provided for each species of birds.

 **Set up development environment**
 1) Install docker, docker-compose, Node.js/npm